kdw503/FirstQT/README.md

 In the Imagine GUI, general settings, parameter control settings and .json file name for waveform control can be saved in an configuration file with a ‘save configuration’ command in file menu.
 In script control mode, we can load, verify and record with this configuration file.

+Typical work flow is as follows.

+a.
+Prepare sepecimen

+b.
+Caputure full live image with a "live" button

+c.
+Set parameters of display : intensity scale, zoom region, etc

+d.
+Set parameters for an experiment : camera, positioner, laser, stimuli, output filename, etc

+e.
+Press "Apply all" button : This varifies if the setting parameters are valid.
+If not, Imagine rejects the settings

+f.
+Start acquisition : If the parameters are valid, we can start acquistion by clicking a "record" button.

+g.
+Inspect the acquired data : Once the acquisition is end, we can varify the acquisition if it is ended normally or interrupted by some errors, Using "display" tab and "AI and DI" tab, we can varify that and also briefly check if we got the desired data.

 ### Graphic User Interface